ericos-bennett/pinnet/README.md

 # Pinnet

 Pinterest-inspired 'resource wall' app using jQuery, Express, and PostgreSQL.
 Users can explore, save, and organize links to their favorite resources and like, comment or rate those of others.
+Deployed live at [https://pinnet.herokuapp.com/](https://pinnet.herokuapp.com/)

 ## Screenshots